treasure-data/td-ios-sdk/README.md

 ### Encryption key

-If you've set an encryption key via `initializeEncryptionKey`, our SDK saves the event data as encrypted when called `addEvent` or `addEventWithCallback`.
+If you've set an encryption key via `initializeEncryptionKey` class method, our SDK saves the events data as encrypted when called `addEvent` or `addEventWithCallback` methods.

 ```
     [TreasureData initializeEncryptionKey:@"hello world"];